 Unfortunately, a common practice among those that deliberately misuse controlled substances is to seek out multiple sources of drugs.
-They do this by seeing different health care providers, and they present with a different list of complaints that are often fictitious and different for each provider.
+They do this by seeing different health care providers and presenting with a list of complaints that are often fictitious and different for each provider.
 The patient may be able to obtain multiple prescriptions and then fill them at different pharmacies.
 Many states have enacted systems that allow providers to see all of the prescriptions written for each patient.
-The use of these systems is gradually curbing "pill shopping."
+The use of these systems is gradually curbing "prescriber shopping."

 Some individuals use controlled substances in ways for which they were not originally intended.
 Rather than pain control, they may be used to stay awake, induce sleep, or get "high."
 Before the popularity of prescription drug diversion, the only method to obtain illicit drugs was to import from other countries or manufacture them in private labs.
-Today, law enforcement agencies have the tremendous challenge of dealing with prescription drugs sold by diversion as well as illicit drugs imported or manufactured.
-In both instances, these drug sales and usage result in increased criminal activity as well as dangerous overdoses and death.
+Today, law enforcement agencies have the tremendous challenge of dealing with prescription drugs sold by diversion and illicit drugs imported or manufactured.
+In both instances, these drug sales and usage result in increased criminal activity, dangerous overdoses, and death.

 Methods of Obtaining Prescription Drugs